 Same sex couples in Texas face numerous challenges today.
 Texas is one of only thirteen states that ban same sex marriages.
 In addition, Texas does not recognize the marriages of same sex couples legally performed in another state.
 So couples who are legally married in another state have no legal status as a married couple.
 If a Texas couple legally married in another state splits up, they are stuck in limbo.
 They cannot get divorced in Texas and it is usually impractical to move back the state they were married because of residency requirements.

 Even when same sex couples legally marry in another state, Texas treats them as two unrelated individuals.
 Same sex couples only have the civil legal remedies available to unrelated individuals or entities.
 These may include the partition of jointly owned real estate or other property, the establishment of trusts, joint ventures or partnerships and unjust enrichment claims.
 Generally most of these remedies are difficult to prove and not favored by the law.
-None of the options for a same sex couple are as fair and equitable as the types of relief available to married couples under the current law.
-For same sex couples, there is no property characterization, there is no economic relief, there is no reimbursement, there is no spousal support or alimony, and there is no fair and equitable division of the property accumulated by the same sex couple during their relationship.Under the current law, married couples can accumulate community property which can be divided if they divorce.
+None of the options for a same sex couple are as equitable as the types of relief available to married couples under the current law.
+For same sex couples, there is no property characterization, there is no economic relief, there is no reimbursement, there is no spousal support or alimony, and there is no equitable division of the property accumulated by the same sex couple during their relationship.Under the current law, married couples can accumulate community property which can be divided if they divorce.
 Community property includes real estate, vehicles, bank accounts, brokerage accounts, retirement and employment benefits such as pensions, IRAs, 401k accounts, stock options, and profit-sharing, insurance policies, businesses, frequent flyer miles and personal property.
 Married couples have homestead rights.
 If they divorce, married couples have certain reimbursement rights, and, in certain circumstances, the Court can order one spouse to pay spousal maintenance or alimony.

 The existence of a valid contract such as a cohabitation agreement or other written document establishing legal protection is the strongest method of protection for a same sex couple.
 The agreements made by same sex couples regarding their obligations during a cohabitation period are contracts that are enforceable under contract law if they are properly drafted and if supported by consideration.